SteveBarnett/Remixing/_includes/themes/2026/july.md

     - **Focus: "Grips and tools"**
         - → Blog post on annotations work
         - ✔ ~~Gather some old pages into a streamlined new set.
 [Resist with Realism](/thinking/resist-with-realism/)~~
-            - Careful of "my take" vs "useful take".
+            - ~~Careful of "my take" vs "useful take".~~
-            - Consider recent and current applications to test usability
+            - ~~Consider recent and current applications to test usability~~
         - ✔ ~~Review the month, update CV~~
     - **Out of focus**
         - → [Outline for WWAM SR workshop](https://human-centred.nz/2026/06/20/notes-for-a-more-social-screen-reader-testing-workshop/) Thu 23/07
+        - Discuss next DADG topic
         - Prepare an AI Literacy session: pros and cons, etc
 - **Health**
     - **Focus: "Step it up"**
         - → Continue and extend 1BW
             - → Commute and "Commute"
             - → Use it to explore, have a list!
+                - Prince of Wales Park
+                - Tanera Park
+                - Central Park
+                - End of Karepa Street
             - → Keep track, keep adding layers
     - **Out of focus**
 - **Interests**